Thrombophlebitis: Treatment

+For septic thrombophlebitis, treatment includes use of intravenous antibiotics, possible anticoagulation, and evaluation by a surgical team for possible intervention.
+If there is an abscess present, it may need to be drained surgically.

+Overall, prognosis is positive if patients are low-risk at baseline.
+A very low number (less than 1% in one study) of patients go on to develop other life-threatening blood clots such as deep vein thrombosis or pulmonary embolism within 3 months.

 Epidemiology

 Thrombophlebitis occurs almost equally between women and men, though males do have a slightly higher possibility.
 The average age of developing thrombophlebitis, based on analyzed incidents, is 54 for men and 58 for women.